diku-dk/EventBenchmark/Marketplace/README.md

 Stock and Product are stateful actors partitioned by the product entity identifier.
 This design allows for a better distribution of the workload across actors to avoid overhead on accessing the possible many stock and product entities.

+We could partition by seller, but hot sellers would lead to skew.
+The same can happen for hot products.

 ### Order
 Order is a stateful actor partitioned by the order identifier.

 Another possibility would be partitioning by customer identifier, but that would lead to skewed distribution of work and data, since some customers are more active than others.
 Having a partition scheme by order identifier allows a more seamless distribution of work across actors.
+To support retrieving orders by customer this would be ideal.

 ### Customer
 Customer is stateful actor partioned customer entity identifier.
+Can create more customer actors if increase cncurrency between customers.

 ### Seller
 Seller is stateful actor uniquely addressed by its respective seller entity identifier.
 In other words, not partioned actor.
 As sellers actively participate in transactions, and given that there is a statistical distribution in place for "activating" developers

 ### Payment
 Payment is a stateful actor partitioned by order identifier.